Graduate Student Symposium

 Each spring the graduate students of the department of religion host an international graduate student symposium.
 Graduate students from all over the country and abroad travel to Tallahassee to participate in the weekend-long conference.
 At each symposium, a key-note address is delivered by a distinguished visitor and faculty members from the department serve as respondents for the various paper sessions.

-Last year’s symposium was a huge success, allowing over 60 presenters from over 18 universities and departments as varied as History, Political Science, Philosophy, Psychology, and Classics to share their research, learn from one another, and meet many of their peers and future colleagues.
+Last year’s symposium allowed over 50 presenters from over 15 universities and departments as varied as History, Political Science, Philosophy, Religious Studies, and Classics to share their research, learn from one another, and meet many of their peers and future colleagues.

-This year’s symposium will be centered on the theme “Inscribing Authority: Bodies, Spaces, Texts.”
+This year’s symposium will be centered on the theme “Religion//Culture”

 >>The 12th Annual Graduate Student Symposium, Feb 22-24, 2013